jasonbisson/terraform-google-workforce-identity-federation/README.md

 | <a name="output_pool_name"></a> [pool\_name](#output\_pool\_name) | Pool name |
 | <a name="output_pool_state"></a> [pool\_state](#output\_pool\_state) | Pool state |
 | <a name="output_provider_id"></a> [provider\_id](#output\_provider\_id) | Provider id |

+## Requirements

+These sections describe requirements for using this module.

+### Software

+The following dependencies must be available:

+- [Terraform][terraform] v0.13 or above
+- [Terraform Provider for GCP][terraform-provider-gcp] plugin v3.61 or above

+### Infrastructure deployment Account

+A account with the following roles must be used to provision the resources of this module:

+- Workforce Identity Pool Admin: `roles/iam.workforcePoolAdmin`
+- Project Creator
+- Project Deleter
+- Billing User

+### APIs

+A project with the following APIs enabled must be used to host the resources of this module:

+- Secure Token Service: `sts.googleapis.com`
+- IAM Credentials: `iamcredentials.googleapis.com`
+- Cloud Resource Manager: `cloudresourcemanager.googleapis.com`
+- IAM: `iam.googleapis.com`

+The [Project Factory module][project-factory-module] can be used to provision a project with the necessary APIs enabled.